MystenLabs/sui/doc/src/learn/index.md

 The following list includes the recent updates to Sui and the documentation:

+* [Sui version 0.7.0](https://github.com/MystenLabs/sui/releases/tag/devnet-0.7.0) is now live in Devnet with numerous fixes and enhancements, including new designs for the [Sui Wallet Browser Extension](../explore/wallet-browser.md) and [Sui Explorer](https://explorer.devnet.sui.io/).
 * Interact with the Sui network using our new [Rust SDK](../build/rust-sdk.md), a collection of Rust language [JSON-RPC wrapper and crypto utilities](https://github.com/MystenLabs/sui/tree/main/crates/sui-sdk).
 * Sui now supports development using [Microsoft Windows 11, macOS, and Linux](../build/install.md#supported-oses).
 See [install Sui](../build/install.md#prerequisites) for the prerequisites of each operating system.
 * This site is now available in two versions in the menu at top left: the default and stable [Devnet](https://docs.sui.io/devnet/learn) branch and the [Latest build](https://docs.sui.io/learn) upstream `main` branch.
 Use the `devnet` version for app development on top of Sui.
 Use the Latest build `main` branch for  [contributing to the Sui blockchain](../contribute/index.md) itself.
 Always check and submit fixes to the `main` branch.